cabforum/servercert/docs/BR.md

  * [Section 3.2.2.5.5](#32255-phone-contact-with-ip-address-contact) corresponds with the bit in position 5.
  * [Section 3.2.2.5.6](#32256-acme-http-01-method-for-ip-addresses) corresponds with the bit in position 6.
  * [Section 3.2.2.5.7](#32257-acme-tls-alpn-01-method-for-ip-addresses) corresponds with the bit in position 7.
-* The bit associated with any IP Address validation method relied on by the CA to issue the Certificate MUST be set to `1`.
-* The bit associated with any IP Address validation method not relied on by the CA to issue the Certificate MUST be set to `0`.

 This extension has the following format: